 Ever wondered if you are using the right ways to make loose leaf tea?
 If the answer is ” Yes”, then finish reading this article as we will give you the ultimate tea brewing guide presented at our Tea Tasting Event in Birmingham in 2019.

-First of all, don’t freak out, tea making is not rocket science.
-On the contrary, it is a very simple and enjoyable process.
+First of all, don’t freak out; tea making is not rocket science.
+On the contrary, it is a straightforward and enjoyable process.
 You only need to get three things right, then a perfect cup of tea will be ready for you.
-Read it trough because we will give you an in-depth inside of tea brewing techniques.
+Read it through because we will give you an in-depth inside of tea brewing techniques.
 There are three factors to create your tea drinking experience, which are water, tea and teaware you use.

 Water + Tea + Teaware = Tea Drinking Experience

 Water Hardness Effects on Brewing Loose Leaf Tea

 Many regions in the UK have hard water.
 In these places, the tea liquor tends to be very clear and has a very bland flavour.
 When the water contains a high level of minerals, the water cannot extract all the tea flavour, colour and fragrance.
 Therefore, tea experts suggested avoiding hard water for tea brewing whenever possible.
 When there is no other option, we recommend using boiled, filtered water and leaving it to rest for a few minutes to allow the minerals to plunge.
 In this way, many of the components that make the water hard can be eliminated or reduced in quantity, thus improving the tea infusion.